Overview and prerequisites

 Click Next twice.
 In the Choose Import Type dialog, select Copy the virtual machine.
-This’ll ensure that the VM gets assigned a new UUID.
-Don’t select Duplicate all files so the same virtual machine can be imported again, or VMware will copy all the VHDs into its default directory for virtual disks.
+This will ensure that the VM gets assigned a new UUID.
+Do not select Duplicate all files so the same virtual machine can be imported again, or VMware will copy all the VHDs into its default directory for virtual disks.

 Click Import.
 You should now see the newly created VM in the list of available VMs.

 Step 2.
 Configure and boot the imported virtual machine

 In Hyper-V Manager, right-click the newly created VM, and then click Settings.